Luca De Filippo

-Luca De Filippo had many film and television appearances under the name of Luca Della Porta, including, along with Helmut Berger, Young Tigers (1967), directed by Antonio Leonviola; with Carlo Giuffrè, the television series directed by Mino Guerrini That shop Piazza Navona (1969); always for television works in Petrosenella and scenes of Naples (1982); Then it was the turn of the series Naso di cane, directed by Pasquale Squitieri, with Claudia Cardinale (1985); then de Blackmail, directed by various directors, starring, among others, Massimo Ranieri and Kim Rossi Stuart.
+Luca De Filippo had many film and television appearances under the name of Luca Della Porta, including, along with Helmut Berger, Young Tigers (1967), directed by Antonio Leonviola; with Carlo Giuffrè, the television series That shop Piazza Navona (1969), directed by Mino Guerrini; always for television works in Petrosenella and scenes of Naples (1982).
+Then it was the turn of the series Naso di cane, directed by Pasquale Squitieri, with Claudia Cardinale (1985); then de Blackmail, directed by various directors, starring, among others, Massimo Ranieri and Kim Rossi Stuart.